Skip to content

 Close up of a chocolate macaron held in a woman's hand in Paris

 Paris is a food lover’s paradise, and there’s no need to sacrifice your enjoyment because you have kids in tow.
-Join a food tour like the one we enjoyed from Devour Tours.
-It took us through the winding streets Marais with stops for varied delights, including croissants, French onion soup, and macarons.
+Join a Paris food tour like the one we enjoyed from Devour Tours.
+It took us through the winding streets of the Marais with stops for varied delights, including croissants, French onion soup, and macarons.

 Even the pickiest kids will love it, and hey, if they don’t finish something, it’s more for you!
 Food tours are my favorite way to quickly and thoroughly sample the best local eats.
-We’ve done food tours in both Marais and the Latin Quarter, which were both heavenly.
+We’ve done food tours in both the Marais and the Latin Quarter, which were both heavenly.

 Build a Picnic to Enjoy in One of Paris’s Parks